-Investment Advisor
+Investment Adviser

-Continental Wealth Management ('CWM') was the investment advisor appointed by the Complainant. (fn.
-36 As per pg.
-1 / 2 of MPM's reply to the OAFS in respect of the Complainant) The role of CWM was to advise the Complainant regarding the assets held within his Retirement Scheme.
+Continental Wealth Management ('CWM') was the investment adviser appointed by the Complainant. (fn.
+49 As per pg.
+1/2 of MPM's reply to the OAFS in respect of the Complainant) The role of CWM was to advise the Complainant regarding the assets held within his Retirement Scheme.

-It is noted that in the notice issued to members of the Scheme in September and October 2017 as referred to above in the 'Preliminary Plea' section, MPM described

-CWM as 'an authorised representative/agent of Trafalgar International GMBH', where CWM's was Trafalgar's 'authorised representative in Spain and France'.
+It is noted that in the notice issued to the Complainant by MPM in September 2017, MPM described CWM as 'an authorised representative/agent of Trafalgar International GMBH'. (fn.
+50 A fol.
+130)

-In its reply to this complaint, MPM explained inter alia that CWM:
+In its reply to this complaint, MPM explained inter alia that CWM

 'is a company registered in Spain.
-Before it ceased to trade, CWM acted as advisor and provided financial advice to investors.
+Before it ceased to trade, CWM acted as adviser and provided financial advice to investors.
 CWM was authorised to trade in Spain and in France by Trafalgar International GmbH'. (fn.
-37 Pg.
+51 Pg.
 1 of MPM's reply to the OAFS)